nymtech/nym/documentation/operators/src/tokenomics/fair-mixnet.md

 Nym Network is composed of two main elements, the Mixnet represented by [Nym Nodes](../nodes/nym-node.md) routing and mixing the data packets, and Nyx blockchain based on [validator set](validator-rewards.md), using smart contracts (based on [cosmwasm]()) to monitor and reward Nym Nodes by querying API endpoints and distributing NYM token to operators from Mixmining pool.
 All Nym nodes and validators are run by decentralised community of operators.

 * Nym tokenomics are based on the research paper [*Reward Sharing for Mixnets*](https://nymtech.net/nym-cryptoecon-paper.pdf)
-* For a more comprehensive overview, live data and supply graphs, cisit [nymtech.net/about/token](https://nymtech.net/about/token)
+* For a more comprehensive overview, live data and supply graphs, visit [*nymtech.net/about/token*](https://nymtech.net/about/token)

 **Formulas and Examples Annotation**